 Chlamydia trachomatis—the causative agent of Chlamydia infection—and

-Neisseria gonorrhoeae.
+N. gonorrhoeae.

-Recommendations for Laboratory-Based Detection of Chlamydia trachomatis and Neisseria gonorrhoeae
+Recommendations for Laboratory-based Detection of

 Following the 2009 Expert Consultation the CDC released recommendations for laboratory-based detection of